 She ran outside and tried to pull a tarp over the pallets of food.
 Faye cried out asking God to save the food.

 "That was the first time I asked God for a bigger space," says Faye.
 "I realized I wasn't being a good steward over the ministry."

-Two months later, Faye and Bishop Luckett were talking with staff members from Here's Life Inner City, Campus Crusade for Christ's compassionate urban outreach.
+Two months later, Faye and Bishop Luckett were talking with staff members from Here's Life Inner City, Cru's compassionate urban outreach.
 Faye was now a pastor, and college students working with HLIC were visiting her church, H.O.P.E.
 (Help Our People Evangelize) Community Temple.

 "I was amazed what she was doing out of her backyard," says Mike Herman, HLIC director in Los Angeles.
 So he offered Faye and the bishop space in HLIC's warehouse -- for free.

 "We focus on helping churches and ministries be more effective," says Mike.